prietopa/reconfigureScheduler/README.md

-# reconfigureScheduler
+# Quartz reschedule dinamically
-change cron expression at runtime, from Quartz and Spring configuration
+Change cron expression at runtime (in properties file), and reconfigure Schedule dinamically.

+Quartz(1.8.5) and Spring(3.2.11.RELEASE)